evennia/evennia/docs/sphinx/source/wiki/TutorialWorldIntroduction.rst

 true.
 Of course this is a chance to adventure that you cannot turn down!*

-*You reach the coast in the midst of a raging thunderstorm.
+*You reach the ocean in the midst of a raging thunderstorm.
 With wind and rain screaming in your face you stand where the moor meets the sea along a high, rocky coast ...*